-In June 2021, Bright Star Development Society Balochistan (BSDSB), were funded to assist in mitigating an anticipated heatwave in Sibi (Pakistan).
+In June 2021, Bright Star Development Society Balochistan (BSDSB), were funded through Start Network's Disaster Risk Financing programme in Pakistan to assist in mitigating an anticipated heatwave in Sibi (Pakistan).
 Bright Star provided behavioural messaging in addition to ‘cooling facilities’ that provided cold water and a place to rest.
 The Start Network Evidence and Learning team worked with GLOW Consultants (a private research company based in Pakistan) to conduct interviews with communities who received the assistance, and government officials who helped facilitate the project, to understand the impact of the response and how it could be improved in the future.

 Our report from this research provides concrete evidence on ways in which communities benefited in terms of improved health and wellbeing, improved knowledge and positive behaviour change to mitigate against the effects of heatwave.
 Communities were also able to reflect and share ways that the assistance could be improved if it were to be provided again.
 These recommendations have already been built into Bright Star’s contingency planning for 2022 so that that if a heatwave response is triggered, they will be ready to act in accordance with community needs.

 Because Bright Star is a local organisation, working and living in the community – they are able to act on learning as they will once again be acting to support the communities facing these hazards.

 Recommendations suggested by project participants focused on improving access to the assistance that Bright Star provided.
 They included:

 - Improving access to those who cannot read by using audio messages